Background

 Stephen Hawking’s magnificent argument can be found in The Grand Design.
 It goes as follows: “On the scale of the entire universe, the positive energy of the matter can be balanced by the negative gravitational energy, and so there is no restriction on the creation of whole universes.
 Because there is a law like gravity, the universe can and will create itself from nothing in the manner described in Chapter 6” (p.
 180).
 The point referenced in chapter 6 is that because time did not exist prior to space, asking what happened before the universe is meaningless.

 Hawking acknowledges in his premise that “because there is a law like gravity” something can come from nothing.
 Except, the physical law of gravity isn’t nothing.
 True nothingness has no properties, no constraints, and no laws.
 Furthermore, it is an undeniable logical fact that nothing can come from nothing.
 How can we be sure?
 Because to come from nothing, something would have to create itself, and that is a clear contradiction – nothing can exist prior to its own existence.
 And that’s the case regardless of the involvement of time.
+Of course, this is different to the theistic argument that God exists unconditionally, free of constraint.
+God did not create Himself, He is self-evident like A<(A+1); He can’t-not be.

-This argument is just sophistry, subtly redefining the word “nothing” in order to ignore a painfully obvious, elementary axiomatic truth.
+This argument is just sophistry, subtly redefining the word “nothing” in order to ignore a painfully obvious, elementary truth.

 17. People are fine without religion; religion just poisons everything.